 Apart from the indigenous forests there are no other natural resources of significance in the area.
 No mineral resources have been found on any of the estates.
-Due to our environmental requirements certification by Rainforest Alliance was obtained in 2007 and recertified in 2012 to ensure sustainable agricultural practice and sound environmental practices.
+Due to our environmental requirements certification by Rainforest Alliance was obtained in 2007 for the first time and recertified in 2016 and 2018 respectively to ensure sustainable agricultural practice and sound environmental practices.
 To prevent any chemical degradation due to the use of pesticide the necessary precautions are taken as per the Premier foods pesticide audit.